 The earliest time to apply for your Chinese visa is 3 months (90 days) before the NYU Shanghai program start date.
 The Chinese Consulate in New York generally takes 3-5 business days to process visas.
 If you are applying at another consulate, check their website for processing times.

 If you do not have a passport or need to renew yours, use an expedited method to obtain it immediately.
 OGS will not be able to request the necessary immigration documents for you until you have a valid passport.

+This form will be provided to you upon acceptance to the program.
 Complete the form with your personal information exactly as it appears on your passport.

 Once you have your visa, you're ready to go!

 If you are an F-1 student, to keep your F-1 status while abroad, you must:

 If you are a J-1 student: